The Ruins of Gorlan: Plot

 Morgarath, the exiled lord of the bleak, barren Mountains of Rain and Night has been waiting fifteen years in his dark realm, carefully planning his revenge against the Kingdom of Araluen.
 His former fief, known as Gorlan, was long ago brought to ruin as a result of his unsuccessful rebellion against King Duncan.
 Now he silently plots to rebel again, rallying hideous creatures known as Wargals to his side.
 Wargals have little will of their own, and are easy to control, therefore being suitable as soldiers in Morgarath's army.
-After fifteen years, Morgarath prepares to unleash his power, except using two strong beasts called the Kalkara, which are very powerful appe-like assassins, to attempt to strengthen the Kingdom before trying to take the Kingdom once more.
+After fifteen years, Morgarath prepares to unleash his power, using two strong ape-like beasts called the Kalkara as assassins, to try to take the Kingdom once more.

 Meanwhile, in Araluen, in Redmont Fief, a special day has come for 15-year-old Will and his fellow wardmates (Horace, Alyss, George, and Jenny), called Choosing Day, where they all become an apprentice to a craftmaster or have to work in the local farms.
 Jenny is apprenticed to Master Chubb, the castle cook.
 Horace is accepted to Battleschool, and George is accepted to Scribeschool, while Alyss is accepted as a courier.
 Although Will's first choice was battleschool (he does this because he thinks his father was a brave knight, although he doesn't know for sure what happened to him), Baron Arald (the baron of Redmont fief) explains to him that his talents lie in other directions.
 Instead of being accepted to Battleschool, he becomes apprenticed to Halt the Ranger, after sneaking into a guarded tower at the castle.
 Rangers are the intelligence group of the country and specialize in long-range weapons and the art of staying unseen.
 Will is not overly excited about this, but he is trained in these skills.
 The main reason why he is being trained in these skills is that he needs to prepare for the annual Ranger meeting called the Gathering.
 During this time he begins to establish a closeness to Halt and starts to realize that being a Ranger is much better than it seems.
 Will is given a horse named Tug, from an old horse trainer by the name of Old Bob.